 - Attach your zipper foot.

-- Stitch the piping in place, using a ¼” seam allowance along the top of the bodice, and stitching right along the piping’s seam to attach the bottom.
-This bottom seam will be about a ⅜” seam allowance, but use the piping’s stitching as your guide rather than your needle plate markings.
+- Stitch the piping in place.
+This seam will be about a ⅜” seam allowance, but use the piping’s stitching as your guide rather than your needle plate markings.
 It helps to move your needle to the left.

 - Trim the piping flush with the edges of the fabric.
 Don’t worry about cutting through your seam line, it will be secured into the final side seams in a later step.

 - Find the two 3½” x 30″ waist ties.
 Both ties are created in the exact same manner.

 - Fold the strip in half right sides together so it is now 1¾” x 30″.